 You should try to recognize that other cultures may use different verbal and non-verbal communication methods.
 Body language, the use of personal space when talking to others, and other non-verbal communication can be very different than what you are used to in the United States.
 Likewise, some cultures are not as frank, sarcastic, or confrontational when discussing certain topics as Americans are.
-Others are more straight forward.
+Others are more straightforward.
 Sometimes things are implied in conversation but not voiced.
-It is important to remember that differences in Intercultural communication isn't just about words, but expressions, gestures and body language.

-communication styles are just that - differences.
+It is important to remember that differences in communication styles are just that - differences.
 You should avoid making judgments about a person's rudeness or abilities until you understand how verbal and non-verbal communication styles differ in your host culture.
 You will be studied and possibly judged by your own communication style.